Windows XP Professional x64 Edition: Support lifecycle

 Windows XP Professional x64 Edition follows the same support lifecycles as with all other versions of Windows XP.
 On April 14, 2009, Windows XP Professional x64 Edition's mainstream support expired and the extended support phase began.
 During the extended support phase, Microsoft continued to provide security updates; however, free technical support, warranty claims, and design changes are no longer being offered.
 Extended support lasted until April 8, 2014, in line with all other Windows XP editions.
 After this date, no more security patches or support information are offered.

+Because Windows XP Professional x64 Edition uses a different codebase than the 32-bit x86 versions of Windows XP (as well as it being a 64-bit x86-64 based OS), a registry hack that allowed Windows Embedded Standard 2009 and Windows Embedded POSReady 2009 updates to be unofficially installed on Windows XP (potentially allowing updates until April 2019) will not work due to major compatibility issues.
+Despite this, some users have been able to install these updates successfully with heavily modified update packs that targeted Windows XP Professional x64 Edition instead of the 32-bit x86 version of Windows XP with varying degrees of success.

 Although Windows XP Professional x64 Edition is unsupported, Microsoft released an emergency security patch in May 2017 for the OS as well as other unsupported versions of Windows (including Windows Server 2003, Windows Vista and Windows 7 RTM without a service pack), to address a vulnerability that was being leveraged by the WannaCry ransomware attack.
 In May 2019, an emergency patch was released to address a critical code execution vulnerability in Remote Desktop Services which can be exploited in a similar way as the WannaCry vulnerability.

 Microsoft announced in July 2019 that the Microsoft Internet Games services on Windows XP and Windows Me would end on July 31, 2019 (and for Windows 7 on January 22, 2020).
 Others, such as Steam, had done the same, ending support for Windows XP and Windows Vista in January 2019.

 In 2020, Microsoft announced that it would disable the Windows Update service for SHA-1 endpoints for older Windows versions.
 Since Windows XP Professional x64 Edition did not get an update for SHA-2, Windows Update Services are no longer available on the OS as of late July 2020.
 As of March 2024, many of the old updates for Windows XP Professional x64 Edition are available on the Microsoft Update Catalog.
 A third-party tool named Legacy Update allows previously released updates for Windows XP Professional x64 Edition to be installed from the Update Catalog.